mantrapatil03/python-beginner-friendly-projects/README.md

-# python-beginner-projects
-A collection of beginner-friendly Python projects to practice programming basics — calculators, organizers, timers, and more.
+# 🐍 Python Beginner Projects

+This repository contains **9 beginner-friendly Python projects**.
+They are small programs to practice Python basics like variables, loops, functions, file handling, and simple logic.